DFE-Digital/manage-courses-api/README.md

 It can be worked on in either VSCode or Visual Studio 2017 as preferred.

-The domain project follows https://semver.org/ version numbering.
+The project follows https://semver.org/ version numbering.

 ## Running the API locally